laurencelundblade/draft-lundblade-cbor-serialization/draft-lundblade-cbor-serialization.md

 Because of this, the implementation of most CBOR protocols use only definite lengths.

 Further, much of the CBOR community didn't notice the use of the word "preference" and realize its implications for decoder implementations.
-It was somewhat assumed that preferred serialization didn't allows indefinite lengths.
+It was somewhat assumed that preferred serialization didn't allow indefinite lengths.
 That preferred serialization decoders are technically required to support indefinite lengths wasn't noticed until many years after the publication of {{-cbor}}.

 Briefly stated, the reason that the divergence on NaNs is not of consequence in the real world, is that their non-trivial forms are used extremely rarely and support for them in programming environments and CBOR libraries is unreliable.